The Collaborative Market Data Network -

 • New issues that mature or are callable/putable more than 1.5 years after settlement are referred to as Long Term.

-• Investment Grade Corporate Debt is defined as long-term new issues with a CMD generic rating equal to or greater than BBB-.
+• Investment Grade Debt is defined as long-term new issues with a CMD generic rating equal to or greater than BBB-.

 • Emerging Market countries are countries that are not members of the OECD.